Airtable/blocks/README.md

 There are currently some rough edges to be aware of:

 - `CREATED_TIME` is a computed field, so it also has `resultConfig` right now.
-We'll probably change created time's config to look more like the config of `date` and `dateTime` fields so the options don't nest under resultConfig.
+We'll probably change created time's config to look more like the config of `DATE` and `DATE_TIME` fields so the options don't nest under resultConfig.
 - Lookup cell values are arrays.
 For example, a lookup of a text field will have `field.options.resultConfig === {type: 'singleLineText'}` but each cell value will actually be an array of strings.
 - Before inspecting the `resultConfig` of computed fields, you should first check `field.config.options.isError`.
 If `isError` is true, there won't be a `resultConfig` (usually as a result of an error in the formula, or if one of the fields the computed field depends on has been deleted).